-1. Introduction 1
+1. .
+Introduction 1

-2. About us 2
+2. .
+About us 2

 Local government in Ireland 2

 Clare County Council 4

-3. Gender Pay Gap Reporting 6
+3. .
+Gender Pay Gap Reporting 6

-Gender pay gap reporting 2022 6
+Gender pay gap reporting 2023 6

 Who is included?
 6

 What do we mean by the gender pay gap?
 6

 Mean and median gender pay gap 7

 Quartile pay bands 8

 Bonus and benefit-in-kind 8

-Factors that can have an impact on the gender pay gap 8
+Factors that can have an impact on the gender pay gap 9

-4. Our figures 10
+4. .
+Our figures 10

 Mean and Median Gender Pay Gap and Pay Band Quartiles- all employees 10

 Mean and median gender pay gap - part-time employees 12

 Mean and median gender pay gap - temporary employees 12

-5. Other Payments 13

 Benefit in kind & bonus payment 13

-6. How we are supporting Gender Equality 13
+5. .
+How we are supporting Gender Equality 13

 Fair and transparent recruitment practices 13

 Work life balance 14

 Blended working 14

 Learning and development 14

 Women in leadership 14

 Health and wellbeing 14

 Dignity at work 15

 Equality, diversity and inclusion 15

 Public sector duty 15

 Apprenticeships & work placements 16

-Staff profiles - supporting gender equality 17
+Initiatives 17

-7. .0 Summary 19
+6. Summary 19

 Data collection and evidence-based policy development 19

 Conclusion 19